What is BYOLD?

 In the video below, Wairakei School principal Shane Buckner discusses why the school adopted a BYOD approach to enable their children to become connected, capable learners, using one-to-one devices to personalise learning.

-If you would like your child to bring a digital device from home for use at school, you need to:
+What should I do if I want my child to bring a digital device from home for use at school?

 - Sit with your child and go over the BYOLD agreement form.
 This needs to be discussed carefully so that both you, the parent, and your child know what is expected of you.